6 Ways To Make Allspice Essential Oil

 This is likely the most common modern means by which essential oils are prepared from flowers; the first step is that the petals are mixed into a solvent that is volatile such as petroleum, benzene or ether until the petals are wholly vaporized by the solvent.
 Then the solution is pushed through a filter, followed by the solvent itself being evaporated at a reduced pressure, which leaves the solvent extraction as concrete.
 The solvent is then purged from the concrete via vacuum pressure without any heat at all to prevent any harmful effects upon the oil.
 This concentrated essence that emerges from this process is known as an absolute.
 Absolutes are very highly-concentrated products derived from flowers, yet without any natural waxes.

 The most essential advantage extraction has over distillation is that a single temperature is used throughout the entire process.
 High temperatures used during the process of distillation can create a different chemical composition inside the oil, which then alters the natural scent.
-That said, this method is expensive when compared to a distillation method, particularly since the solvents and chemicals may persist in the oil after the extraction.
+That said, this method is expensive when compared to a distillation method, especially since the solvents and chemicals may persist in the oil after the extraction.

 Enfleurage Oil Extraction